 And for those complete newbies, Low-Code application platforms can run using a No Code IDE, helping them to upskill and build basic applications without being put off by coding.
 OutSystems is a good example of this - the platform offers a suite of products that allow non-coders to contribute to app development utilising ‘experience’ and ‘workflow builders’.
 Pretty neat, right?

-So, Low-Code is definitely a big part of the future of enterprise business’ technological strength and agility, but what kind of benefits and experiences can you gain from using the platform?
+So, Low-Code is definitely a big part of the future of enterprise business’ technological strength and agility, but what kind of Low-Code development opportunities are available to you?